 If you have acne-prone skin, look for makeup that’s labeled non- comedogenic, meaning it’s not made with ingredients known to clog pores.
 And be sure to always wash your face before bed: sleeping with makeup on is a sure fire way to wake up with a morning pimple (or many).

 After removing your makeup, wash your face with SLMD Salicylic Acid Cleanser, formulated to keep pores clear of dirt, oil and debris.
-For a double cleanse, follow up with antioxidant-rich Daily Bright cleanser.

 #2 Washing your face more often can clear up breakouts